-Complementary therapies work alongside your medical treatments – don’t stop any cancer treatments.
+Complementary therapies should be used alongside your medical treatments – don’t stop any cancer treatments.
 Always speak to your doctor before trying any complementary therapies, as some may affect your cancer treatment.
 And tell your complementary therapist about your cancer treatment.

 Acupuncture

-The British Acupuncture Council have more information and a list of qualified acupuncturists.
+The British Acupuncture Council has more information and a list of qualified acupuncturists.

 Massage